sabrinasaven/sabrinaplaystheharp/README.md

 `audio/`, `video/` — placeholder folders for your own media

 What's new in this revision
-Hero image (mobile fix) — fixed a bug where the hero image had visible gaps on the left/right on mobile and looked cropped.
-The cause was a mobile CSS rule unintentionally re-adding side padding to the hero section; it's now excluded from that rule, so the hero is always edge-to-edge.
-Also switched to `object-fit: contain` so the photo is never cropped, even if it isn't pixel-exact 4:3.
-Weddings & Events — mobile order — updated to Image → Text → View my
-full repertoire → Audio → Enquire Now → Frequently Asked Questions, with a tighter gap specifically between Enquire Now and the FAQ link.
+Hero image spacing — removed the blank bands that could appear above and below the hero photo by switching from `object-fit: contain` back to `object-fit: cover`.
+For a photo that's already exactly 4:3 (as yours is), `cover` and `contain` look identical — nothing is cropped — but `cover` guarantees the frame is always fully filled, with no possibility of letterbox bars even from a sub-pixel ratio mismatch.
 Previously
+Hero image (mobile fix) — fixed a bug where a mobile CSS rule was unintentionally re-adding side padding to the hero section.
+Weddings & Events — mobile order — Image → Text → View my full
+repertoire → Audio → Enquire Now → Frequently Asked Questions, with tighter spacing between Text/Repertoire and between Enquire/FAQ/Audio.
 Mobile header — the hamburger menu button sits in the same row as "Sabrina Savenkova | Harpist", aligned to the right of the title.
 Weddings & Events — desktop — the "Frequently Asked Questions" link